Vox: Single Manual Continentals

 MK1b.jpg (65052 bytes)

-Note the unusual generator board design.
-It appears rather primitive, by comparison, to later models, and may be the "mounted onto metal plates" style mentioned by Derek (above).
-Of the five generator board designs I've seen, this is the only one not documented in a 1966 Thomas service bulletin.
+Primitive "milk crate" generator boards.
 While I don't have a full view picture of the organ, Henry assures me it's NOT a Square Top, and also notes that the vinyl covering is not original.
-Sadly, too, the ID badges are also missing
+Sadly, the ID badges are missing as well.

 MK1c.jpg (54721 bytes)